W3rni0/HacktivityCon_CTF_2020/readme.md

 </div>

-The executable doesn't use canaries to protect from buffer overflows so might be able to overflow the return address of a function and cause a segfault, let's try doing that:
+The executable doesn't use canaries to protect from buffer overflows so we might be able to overflow the return address of a subroutine and cause a segfault, let's try doing that:

 ![](assets//images//pancakes_3.png)

-We got a segfault! if you've noticed to cause the segfault I used `cyclic`, cyclic is a tool from pwntools which create a string with a cyclic behavior, we can use this string in order to find the relative distance of important values on the stack from the start of the buffer, the command `cyclic -n 8 400` creates a cyclic string of length 400 with cyclic substrings of length 8, let's try that again but now while debugging with IDA, by placing a breakpoint at the retn command of the main function and looking at the value in the stack before the execution of the instruction we can get the relative distance from the return address:
+We got a segfault! if you've noticed to cause the segfault I used a tool called `cyclic`, cyclic is a tool from pwntools which creates a string with a cyclic behavior, we can use this string in order to find the relative distance of important values on the stack from the start of the input buffer, the command `cyclic -n 8 400` creates a cyclic string of length 400 with cyclical substrings of length 8, let's try that again but now while debugging with IDA, by placing a breakpoint at the retn command (return from a subroutine command) of the main subroutine and looking at the value in the stack before the execution of the instruction, which is the address we return to, we can get the relative distance from the return address:

 ![](assets//images//pancakes_4.png)

-The value is `0x6161616161616174` or `aaaaaaat` in ASCII, we can lookup the position of this substring using the command `cyclic -n 8 -o taaaaaaa` notice that I wrote the string in reverse, that is because data is written to the stack from right to left in IDA, by running this command we get an offset of 152 from the start of the buffer, and we have a way to jump to any point in the executable by overflowing the stack right until the return address and then modifying the address to the one we choose, looking at the symbols we can see a function named secret_recipe, this function reads a file named flag.txt and then prints it's content to the screen:
+The value is `0x6161616161616174` or `aaaaaaat` in ASCII (I think I messed up this picture so believe me that this is the value), we can lookup the position of this substring using the command `cyclic -n 8 -o taaaaaaa` notice that I wrote the string in reverse, that is because data is written to the stack from right to left in IDA, by running this command we get an offset of 152 from the start of the buffer, and we have a way to jump to any point in the executable by overflowing the stack right until the return address and then modifying the value of the return address to what we choose, looking at the symbols we can see a subroutine named secret_recipe, this subroutine reads a file named flag.txt and then prints its content to the screen using puts:

 ![](assets//images//pancakes_5.png)

-this function obviously prints the flag, so let's jump to it, so I wrote the following script in python using the pwn module, this script connects to the server or runs the executable, finds the address of the function secret_recipe and creates the matching payload so that the execution will return to this function after finishing with main, then the script sends the payload as input and print the flag received from the server/executable:
+this function obviously prints the flag, so let's jump to it, for that I wrote the following script in python using the pwn module (which is the module for pwntools), this script connects to the server, finds the address of the function secret_recipe and creates the matching payload so that the execution will return to this function after finishing with main, then the script sends the payload as input and print the flag received from the server:

 ```python
 from pwn import *